What If Your Attitude Is Holding You Back?

-My recent departure from the corporate world has given me more clarity on my professional self and my career.
+My departure from the corporate world has gave me more clarity on my professional self and my career.
 While I thought I was a strong performer who did all the right things, I now see how my own mindset got in my way.
 I didn’t always show up for my team as my best.
 I was afraid of failure and made decisions that ensured that I protected my job.
 I could be complacent when change was hard or when things felt complex and like too much effort.

 With new perspective I now see my opportunity is to enable companies and leaders to see things in a different light.
 To see themselves in a different light.
 To see a future with change, discomfort and potentially some failure.
 What don’t you see about yourself or what don’t you know about yourself?
 What do others know about you but you don’t?

 What if you’ve got a blind spot?
 Those around us are holding out on us, as the reality is, most of us do have blind spots.
 The Johari Window Model reflects the potential to expand your open area.

 Launching my business was a big change, yet I have continued to lean on old habits for comfort and confidence.
 I have been working with a coach to improve my presentation skills.
 The work with her has exceeded my expectation and stretched my comfort zones.